@tokenring-ai/testing

 ShellCommandTestingResource

-Comprehensive implementation of testing resources that execute shell commands as tests.
+Concrete implementation for running shell commands as tests.

 Constructor Options: